-Keep reading for more facts about June 19
+Keep reading for more interesting facts about June 19th in history!

-The movie was made with an $80 million budget and made $282.8 million worldwide.
+The movie was made with an $80 million budget and earned $282.8 million worldwide.

-Drug lord Pablo Escobar handed himself in to the police.
+1991 Drug lord Pablo Escobar handed himself into the police.

 Escobar had been negotiating his surrender for a few weeks prior with an 82-year-old catholic priest.

-The Supreme Court ruled that the law violated the Establishment Clause of the First Amendment because it was intended to advance one specific religion over another.
+The Supreme Court ruled that the law violated the First Amendment's Establishment Clause because it was intended to advance one specific religion over another.